microsoft/Olive/docker-images/perf-tuning/README.md

 ## Build and Run the Image Locally

-Alternatively, you can build and run perf-tuning image locally by following the steps below.
+You can also build and run perf-tuning image based on your local ONNX Runtime locally by following the steps below.

 ### 1. Build ONNX Runtime
 To use `perf-tuning` locally, you must first build `onnxruntime` using `build_perf_tuning.py` to create builds for different execution providers.
 If you prefer to build `perf-tuning` with docker, then you need to run `build_perf_tuning.py` on Linux.